+There isn’t one “minimum” credit score to qualify for a mortgage.
+A lot depends on the type of mortgage you are applying for.
 Below are some popular home loan options and the minimum credit score needed to qualify.

 While these are the minimum requirements to get approved, keep in mind that this is only the first step.
 Just because a lender approves your application doesn’t mean you’ll get great rates or terms.
 The better your credit score, the lower your interest rate will be.

 What if you don’t qualify for a mortgage with your credit score?